edsu/browsertricky/README.md

 # browsertricky

-This is a tiny script and directory structure I've used to make it a bit easier to run and manage [browsertrix-crawler] for archiving websites without needing to remember the Docker incantation.
+This is a tiny [bash] script and directory structure I've used to make it a bit easier to run and manage [browsertrix-crawler] for archiving websites without needing to remember the Docker incantation.
 It works with either Docker or Podman (and prefers Podman if it is available).